Sahle Sellassie Berhane Mariam

 Sahle Sellassie Berhane Mariam (Amharic: ሣህለ ሥላሴ ብርሃነ ማርያም; born 1936) is an Ethiopian novelist and translator.

-Sahle Sellassie wrote the first novel in the Chaha language in the mid-1960s.
+Sahle Sellassie wrote the first novel in the Chaha Gurage language in the mid-1960s.
 In 1969, Heinemann published his first English-language novel in their African Writers Series.
 He continued to write novels into the 1980s.
-Sahle Sellassie also translated books into Amharic.
-This included novels by Charles Dickens, Victor Hugo and others.
+Sahle Sellassie also translated books into Amharic, including novels by Charles Dickens, Victor Hugo and others.

 Life and notable works

 Early years and education

 Sahle Sellassie Berhane Mariam was born Sahle Ananka (ሳህለ ኣናንቃ).
 He is a Gurage and was born in the village described in his first novel, Shinega's Village.
 Sahle Sellassie attended a Catholic mission school in Endibir before moving to Addis Ababa to complete his secondary education.
 After moving he changed his name.

 Sahle Sellassie continued his education at University College Addis Ababa.
 The French government then awarded him a fellowship to study law at Aix-en-Provence.
 While he was in France conspirators launched a coup against Emperor Haile Selassie.
 It is clear that Sahle Sellassie supported this event.

 I was surprised when a student from one of the francophone countries in Western Africa told me that there was a coup in my country.
 Soon we, Ethiopian students, in Aix-en-Provence, Grenoble, Paris and other French cities began to communicate with letters and phone to express our solidarity to the coup.